nikop/steam-help/faqs/Uninstall Steam.md

 How should I uninstall Steam?

-[section style=important] ### Important:
+  ### Important:
 This process will remove Steam and any installed game content from your machine.
 If reinstalling Steam and Steam games in the near future, please move the steamapps folder (C:\Program Files (x86)\Steam\steamapps) outside of the Steam directory to prevent your games from being deleted.
-Additionally, [backups](https://help.steampowered.com/en/faqs/view/4593-5CB7-DC3C-64F0) of all game content can be created for reinstallation.[/section]
+Additionally, [backups](https://help.steampowered.com/en/faqs/view/4593-5CB7-DC3C-64F0) of all game content can be created for reinstallation.
-[section style=warning] ### Warning:
+  ### Warning:
 The uninstallation process deletes the folder Steam was installed to to ensure it is fully uninstalled.
 If you accidentally installed Steam to a folder containing other data, for example **C:\Program Files (x86)\** instead of **C:\Program Files (x86)\Steam\**

-**STOP!** Do not run the uninstaller and instead carefully follow the instructions below for Manually Removing Steam, except only delete Steam-related files in step 3.[/section]
+**STOP!** Do not run the uninstaller and instead carefully follow the instructions below for Manually Removing Steam, except only delete Steam-related files in step 3.
 Please observe the following procedure to uninstall Steam and any game content from your machine:

 **Note:** The following instructions are for Windows 10.
 For older versions of Windows please see Microsoft's support site for instructions on how to remove an application for your specific version.